Understanding Cystic Fibrosis Inheritance: A Deep Dive into Punnett Squares

 A Punnett square is a simple graphical representation used to predict the probability of offspring inheriting specific genotypes and phenotypes from their parents.
 It's a crucial tool for understanding the inheritance of genetic traits, including cystic fibrosis.
 The square uses the alleles (different forms of a gene) of each parent to predict the possible combinations in their offspring.

 For cystic fibrosis, we typically represent the normal CFTR allele as "C" and the mutated allele as "c".
-Individuals with the genotype "CC" are homozygous dominant and do not have CF. Those with the genotype "Cc" are heterozygous carriers and do not have CF, but they carry the mutated allele.
+Which means individuals with the genotype "CC" are homozygous dominant and do not have CF. Also, those with the genotype "Cc" are heterozygous carriers and do not have CF, but they carry the mutated allele.
 Individuals with the genotype "cc" are homozygous recessive and have cystic fibrosis.

 Punnett Square Scenarios: Exploring Different Parental Genotypes